francoiscote/MesPrefs/README.md

-# mesprefs - Spotify Playlist Manager
+# MesPrefs - Add (or remove) what's currently Playing to a specific Spotify playlist

 When we listen to music at home, my son always asks to add/remove the currently playing track to/from his Spotify playlist of favorites.
 I decided to automate this process and it started with this simple little service that runs as a small public API.
 It runs on a Cloudflare Workers using Hono.
 At home, I use HomeAssitant to send those calls from a small remote control, and have a lamp and a speaker give confirmation when the track is added/removed.